ITTV-tools/kostalplenticorepy/README.md

 # KostalPlenticore-Python
-Python API Call to Kostal PLENTICORE
+Python API Call to Kostal PLENTICORE not finished !